dntco43u/bdkqpr0x/README.md

   <br>
 </div>

-Batch templates consisting of springboot, mybatis, lombok, and jsch.<br>
+Batch templates consisting of springboot, mybatis, lombok, and jsch.
 The batch job is divided into 4 parts and each role is as follows.
 1. job b01: Batch program to transfer us-500.csv format.
-    - MySQL to Oracle, MySQL to File to Oracle
+    MySQL to Oracle, MySQL to File to Oracle
-2. job b02: Batch program to transfer us-500.csv format / Oracle to MySQL, Oracle to File to MySQL
+2. job b02: Batch program to transfer us-500.csv format
+    Oracle to MySQL, Oracle to File to MySQL
-3. job b03: Batch program to transfer music_metadata.csv (CLOB) format / Oracle -> Oracle, Oracle to File to Oracle
+3. job b03: Batch program to transfer music_metadata.csv (CLOB) format Oracle to Oracle, Oracle to File to Oracle
-4. job b04: rsyslog Syslog.SystemEvents (10M rows) / MySQL to Oracle, MySQL to File to Oracle
+4. job b04: rsyslog Syslog.SystemEvents (10M rows)
+    MySQL to Oracle, MySQL to File to Oracle

 * * *